 Successful organizations build synergies within their departments.
 If all parties are working towards the same goals, they must deliberately find ways of collaboration.

 Paul Sutton, an experienced digital marketing consultant who also hosts the Digital Download Podcast says that this collaboration brings different strengths together.
 “While SEO teams understand the need for organic reach, PR teams know how to reach out to publishers and build connections.”
+In other words, PRs know how to win with SEO.

 From this perspective, therefore, to take advantage of SEO practices, PR experts need to work with other departments with the organization to craft messages for consumers and the general audience.
 The role of PR in organizational communication cannot be underestimated – hence the need to ensure that the approach suits both the needs of conventional media as well as social media consumption.